 Disclaimer: This protocol describes the syringe pump program optimized for HUVECs in an IMN style of device.
-HUVECs can sustain flow rates between 0.1-1 μ l/minute in the presence of complete endothelial media, but the flow rates may have to be changed based on the cell type, the style of SynVivo device used, or the treatments to be tested.
+HUVECs can sustain flow rates between 0.1-1 μl/minute in the

 If a different endothelial cell line or primary cell is used, the conditions described in the protocol should be optimized for the specific cell type.
 Cell types may require lower flow rates, or longer periods of time needed to reach a specific flow rate.